 Is this something that can even be fixed?

 I’m a firm believer that our attractions are based on our circumstances and environment.
 If we’re being honest, I’m sure we all grew up in an environment that had some racist preconceived notions and these inevitably sneak into our subconscious.
-Now for something that deep, we can just switch it on and off, but we can start by just being aware of our preconceived notions and trying to eliminate them where possible.
+Now for something that deep, we can’t just switch it on and off, but we can start by just being aware of our preconceived notions and trying to eliminate them where possible.
 Additionally, while the numbers are highly depressing for some of us, I do have hope that this is something that is slowly changing.
-In fact, National Geographic published a study that by 2050 the average American will be multi-racial.
+In fact, National Geographic published a study that by 2050 the average American will look like me.
+Or as National Geographic put it, “multi-racial”.
 Which races those are, are to be determined.
 But it’s an encouraging start.

-If you are interested in reading more about this topic, here are some of the sources I read when preparing this post.
+If you want to geek out on this topic, here are some of the sources I read when preparing this post.

 - Bedi, Sonu – Sexual Racism: Intimacy as a Matter of Justice